y10k/rims/README.md

   directory of config.yml file.
 Explicit description of this parameter is interpreted as a relative path from a parent directory of config.yml file.</dd>

+  <dt>log_file</dt>
+  <dd>This parameter describes a path of log file.
+Default is
+  "imap.log" under the base_dir.
+Explicit description of this parameter is interpreted as a relative path from a base_dir.</dd>

+  <dt>log_level</dt>
+  <dd>This parameter describes a severity level of logging
+  messages.
+See description of Logger class for more detail of logging.
+This parameter is one value selected from DEBUG, INFO, WARN, ERROR or FATAL.
+Default is INFO.
+The danger is that password may be embedded in message on user authentication in DEBUG logging level.</dd>

+  <dt>log_shift_age</dt>
+  <dd>This parameter describes a number of old rotated log files to
+  keep or periodical log rotation.
+Decimal number is interpreted as a number of files to keep.
+Periodical log rotation is one value selected from daily, weekly or monthly.
+Default is none.
+See description of Logger.new class method for more detail of log rotation.</dd>

+  <dt>log_shift_size</dt>
+  <dd>This parameter describes a maximum log file size on log file
+  rotation.
+Default is none.
+See description of Logger.new class method for more detail of log rotation.</dd>
 </dl>

 ## Mailbox Data